prince98patel92-sketch/GooFuzz/README.md

 ![Screenshot](images/goofuzz-contents.png)

 # Disclaimer
-- I am not responsible for the misuse of the tool.
+- I am **not responsible** for any misuse of this tool.
-- Google Search has mechanisms to prevent abusive use or detection of suspicious activity.
-If at any time the tool does not show results, Google has temporarily blocked you (e.g. Captcha).
+- I am **not responsible** if Google blocks your account for abuse of its API.
-- All the information obtained is public and through Google results.
+- **All information obtained is public** and comes from Google results.
-- Logically, the searches are in Google, so it leaves no evidence in the logs of the target's server.
+- Logically, searches are performed on Google, so they leave **no trace in the target server's logs**.
-- And very important, if you see a file, directory, subdomain, etc...
-Indexed in Google, does not mean that it still exists on the server (or it does ;)).
+- And very importantly, if you see a file, directory, subdomain, etc. indexed on Google, i**t does not mean that it still exists on the server** (or it does ;)).

 # Useful?
 If you like the tool, find it useful in your work, Bug Bounty or as a hobby, you could help me like this: